Serraview/NgHierarchicalSelector/README.md

 ### Release notes
 v0.5.1
-  - Added functionality to automatically expact parents when explicitly setting a selected item and using async loading
+  - Added functionality to automatically expand parents when explicitly setting a selected item and using async loading

 v0.4.0
   - Added placeholder text functionality